Table of contents

 The Unity Editor is a popular and useful authoring platform to create cutting edge augmented reality experiences for both handheld devices and digital eyewear.
 Visit https://unity.com to download and set up Unity.
-The Vuforia Engine is easily added to any project, and our Core Samples are available in the Unity Asset Store to get you started.
+Add Vuforia Engine to any project, or add our Core Samples that is available in the Unity Asset Store to get you started.

 Vuforia Engine is a software development kit (SDK) for creating Augmented Reality apps.
-Developers can easily add advanced computer vision functionality to any application, allowing it to recognize images and objects, and interact with spaces in the real world.
+With the SDK, you add advanced computer vision functionality to your application, allowing it to recognize images, objects, and spaces with intuitive options to configure your app to interact with the real world.

 Vuforia Engine supports AR app development for Android, iOS, Lumin, and UWP devices.
 See: Vuforia Engine Supported Versions